 Instead of coming up with cash or liquidating investments to make RRSP contributions, Jacob sometimes prefers to transfer bonds, mutual funds or stocks in kind or “as is” from his non-registered investment account to his RRSP, which permits in-kind contributions.
 (Check your RRSP rules; not all plans allow this strategy.)

 What happens when you transfer an investment such as stocks or bonds into an RRSP?
 It’s still considered taxable.
 When making an in-kind contribution to an RRSP, it’s possible for capital gains to be realized (even if the shares are transferred directly).
 Even though you haven’t sold the shares on the market, Canadian tax rules dictate that a “deemed disposition at fair market value” has occurred.
 So, you may have to pay capital gains tax if the value of your investment has gone up.

 But what if the value of your investments has gone down?
 Then keep in mind that you can't claim a capital loss for in-kind contributions to a registered plan.

-In 1995, the government reduced the one-time over-contribution limit to $2,000 from $8,000.
+There’s a one-time over-contribution limit of $2,000.
 The over-contribution limit can provide a buffer in case you make a mistake in calculating your RRSP contributions.

 Some people purposely over-contribute up to the limit to take advantage of tax-deferred growth and compounding in their RRSPs.